ACruzadoP/6_reactdom_jsx_practice/README.md

 https://scrimba.com/course/glearnreact

-// Objective: Fill in the boilerplate React code required to render an
-// unordered list to the page.
-The list should contain 3 list items
-// with anything in them you want.
+// Objective: Fill in the boilerplate React code required to render an unordered list to the page.
+The list should contain 3 list items with anything in them you want.

 <br />

-// HINTS:
+// HINTS:<br />
-// import the libraries you need first
+// import the libraries you need first<br />
 // use one of the libraries to render some JSX to the page